spruceid/spruceid.dev/docs/didkit/intro.md

 slug: /didkit/
 ---

-DIDKit is mostly written in Rust and provides Verifiable Credential and Decentralized Identifier functionality across different platforms.
-Rust was picked for its expressive type system, memory safety, and suitability across different platforms including embedded systems.
+DIDKit provides Verifiable Credential and Decentralized Identifier functionality across different platforms.
+It was written primarily in Rust due to Rust's expressive type system, memory safety, simple dependency web, and suitability across different platforms including embedded systems.

 It supports the following high level use cases, with more to be added shortly: